 Recognizing that diversity is integral to our success as a law firm, we are committed to recruiting and retaining a diverse group of attorneys.

 - We take intentional steps to recruit candidates and law students from a wide range of backgrounds by actively participating in minority job fairs, such as the Southeast Minority Job Fair (SEMJF), and purposefully including the Florida A&M University College of Law, a historically Black college/university (HBCU), in our outreach.

-- Our 1L Summer Scholar program offers the opportunity for a first-year law student from a historically unrepresented community in the legal profession to join our summer associate class, with a pipeline to a second summer opportunity and potentially permanent employment.
+- Our 1L Opportunity Scholar program offers the opportunity for a first-year law student from a historically underrepresented community in the legal profession to join our summer associate class, with a pipeline to a second summer opportunity and potentially permanent employment.

 - The Lowndes Women's Initiative provides women attorneys with quarterly professional and personal development programming, as well as relationship-building and mentorship opportunities, to support them in their careers and help them elevate as legal and community leaders.
 We believe that women must play an active role in leadership and policy development in order to create an inclusive, relevant and thriving law firm and community.